floss-uz/standards/text/0000-contribution.md

 how issues are labeled, how long contributors should wait for a review, and the definition of a `Good First Issue`. |MUST |

+### **Detailed Structure of `CONTRIBUTING.md`**

+#### 1. Getting Started and Code of Conduct

+This section sets the tone and the mandatory prerequisites for all contributors.

+- **Code of Conduct (CoC) Link:** A clear, mandatory link to the community's CODE_OF_CONDUCT.md.
+This is non-negotiable—all contributors must agree to abide by the community's rules.

+- Direct link to the **Newcomer's Guide** for high-level orientation.

+#### 2. Code Contribution Workflow (Setup, Build, and Test)

+This section provides the technical roadmap required for hands-on development.

+- **Prerequisites:** List all required tools (e.g., specific version of the SDK/runtime, Git client).

+- **Local Setup:** Clear, step-by-step instructions for getting the code: How to fork the main repository on GitHub and setting upstream.

+- **Building the Project:**

+    - The exact build command(s) needed (e.g., dotnet build, cargo build, nix-build).

+    - Troubleshooting steps for common build errors in the local Uzbek environment.

+- **Testing:**

+    - The command(s) needed to run the entire test suite (e.g., dotnet test, cargo test).

+    - A mandate: All Pull Requests MUST pass all automated tests before they will be reviewed.

+#### 3. Style, Standards, and Submission

+This covers the quality and mechanics of submitting the code for review.

+- **Code Style and Quality:**

+    - Mandatory tools for automated formatting (e.g., link to the community's .editorconfig or .rustfmt.toml).

+    - Clear statement on required documentation for new functions and features.

+- **Commit and Branching Standards:**

+    - Define the required structure for branch names (e.g., feat/my-new-feature or bug/fix-123).

+    - Define the preferred commit message style (e.g., conventional commits: fix: resolve crash on startup).

+- **The Pull Request (PR) Submission:**

+    - A reminder that the contributor **MUST** fill out the entire PR template.

+    - Explanation of the review process, including the expected initial response time and guidance on how to respond constructively to feedback.

+#### 4. Non-Code Contribution Paths

+This critical section formalizes the diverse contribution avenues to meet the FLOSS Uzbekistan standard.

+- **Documentation and Translation:**

+    - **Process:** Specify the branch or directory where documentation contributions should be submitted (e.g., PRs to the docs/uz folder).

+    - **Translation:** if applicable, list all the documents that need to be translated into Uzbek.

+#### 5. Licensing Information (Legal Mandate)

+This section ensures legal transparency and compliance with FLOSS principles.

+- **Licensing Terms (MUST):**

+    - Explicitly state the project's **license** (e.g., MIT, GPLv3, etc.).

+    - **MUST INCLUDE:** A statement that by submitting a Pull Request, the contributor agrees to license their work under the project's specified license.

+    - Link to the full `LICENSE` file.

 ### 5.3.
 Project Showcase and Curation (AWESOME_LIST.md)

 To fulfill the Local Resource Curation mandate, a dedicated document must